decaf-dev/obsidian-vault-explorer/README.md

-# Obsidian Frontmatter Views
+# Obsidian Vault Explorer

 ## About

-This plugin allows you to create dynamic views based on frontmatter
+This plugin allows you to explore your vault in visual format

 ## Installation